 Inspired by Riley Poole's book Templar Treasure, which serves as a central plot point in National Treasure 2: Book of Secrets, Aubrey Paris and Emily Black have transformed National Treasure Hunt into written form.
-National Treasure Hunt: One Step Short of Crazy will be published by Tucker DS Press, an imprint of Fayetteville Mafia Press, on April 4, 2023.
+National Treasure Hunt: One Step Short of Crazy is published by Tucker DS Press, an imprint of Fayetteville Mafia Press, and is available for order.

 Much like the podcast, National Treasure Hunt: One Step Short of Crazy conducts an interdisciplinary examination rooted in the storylines of both films, diving deeper into the many historical, scientific, cultural, and ethical analyses previewed on the show.
 The result is a fascinating piece of "edutainment" media geared toward high school and college-aged history and liberal arts students, as well as National Treasure fans, pop culture enthusiasts, history buffs, and Nicolas Cage supporters.
 Read a complete summary of the book below.

 “I’m going to steal the Declaration of Independence.”
 These eight treasonous words delivered with intense earnestness by Nicolas Cage would launch a pop culture phenomenon in National Treasure (2004) and its sequel, National Treasure 2: Book of Secrets (2007).
 Years after the films were box office hits, quotes and sentiments from the two-part franchise are frequently referenced in response to both the most joyous and most scathing moments in recent history.
 But even so, the films have been heavily criticized for purportedly “crazy” storylines, forcing National Treasure enthusiasts to defend their fandom against those who think it merely a guilty pleasure.